This section states the purpose of each page.

 Coupons can be one of two types: Percent and Amount.
 You can add coupons on the Restaurant page in the "Settings" tab.

-This page displays information about a specific restaurant to the customer and the meals available for order.
+This page displays information about a specific restaurant and the meals available for order.
 You can also find there all the reviews left by the customers.

 Tip: The user can order from one restaurant at a time, so when trying to add a meal from another restaurant, he will be asked to clear his cart.